What is minimum essential coverage (MEC)?

 Will I be penalized if I don't have minimum essential coverage?

-When the federal government first introduced the ACA, Americans who didn’t satisfy the individual mandate were penalized with a fee on their tax return.
-Beginning in 2019, the individual mandate federal penalties are no longer enforced for most states3.
-If you don’t reside in a state that has an individual insurance mandate, you don’t have to get an insurance policy that meets MEC if you don’t want to.
+When the federal government first introduced the ACA, Americans who didn't satisfy the individual mandate received costly penalties on their tax returns.
+As of 2019, the federal government no longer enforces individual mandate penalties.
+However, some states3 have their own individual mandates.
+If you don't live in a state that has an individual insurance mandate, you don't have to get an insurance policy that meets MEC if you don't want to.

 Places with individual healthcare mandates include:

-However, there are still reasons to choose coverage that meets the individual mandate.
-While the federal government no longer requires it for general health insurance needs, there are certain HRAs and employer-sponsored health benefits that require you to have MEC to participate—or at least to benefit from it fully.
+But, there are still reasons to choose coverage that meets the individual mandate.
+While the federal government no longer requires it for general health insurance needs, there are certain HRAs and employer-sponsored health benefits that require you to have MEC to participate.

 Do I need minimum essential coverage to be eligible for an HRA?